Package-level declarations

 Types

 A specification for a connection to an origin server.
 For simple connections, this is the server's hostname and port.
-If an explicit proxy is requested (or no proxy is explicitly requested), this also includes that proxy information.
+If an explicit proxy is requested (or Proxy.NO_PROXY is explicitly requested), this also includes that proxy information.
 For secure connections the address also includes the SSL socket factory, hostname verifier, and certificate pinner.

 Performs either preemptive authentication before connecting to a proxy server, or reactive authentication after receiving a challenge from either an origin web server or proxy server.